cs3216/cs3216.github.io/assignments/project/index.md

 The possibilities are endless.
 If you plan to develop a social networking application, you are expected to deploy your Final Project at least two to three weeks before the end of the semester because the "proof of the pudding is in the eating".
 You should get *real* people to use their applications and the popularity of their application1 can be (but is not the only) criteria for the evaluation.

-If one of the apps you developed for one of the previous assignments turned out be to very popular (meaning has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
+If one of the apps you developed for one of the previous assignments turned out be to very popular (i.e. has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
 The only minor complication is that you might be "locked in" to work with same team members.
 We leave you to sort such things out by yourself.

 ## Course Policy on Final Project Groupings